16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 • Company size

-Work your prospect list from top to bottom to prioritize time on the highest-scoring leads with the greatest potential for conversion.
-These people should be in your target audience and (hopefully) giving some indication they'll make a purchase.
+After you’ve scored your leads, prioritize the highest-scoring leads.
+These people should be in your target audience and have given some indication they'll make a purchase.

 3. Develop Effective Sales Sequences for Follow-Ups

-To build a follow-up strategy that’s measurable and effective, use templated sales workflows.
-Inside your CRM, like Close, you’ll be able to build out a series of emails and SMS messages that are sent to your prospect at a regular frequency.
-You can even include phone calls in your workflows, and the assigned rep will be prompted to make the call when the time comes.
+To build a follow-up strategy that’s measurable and effective, you can create template sales sequences.
+Inside your CRM, like Close, you can build out a series of emails and SMS messages that are sent to your prospect at a regular frequency.
+You can even include phone calls in your sequences, and the assigned rep will be prompted to make the call when the time comes.

 Sales Strategies that Articulate End Results